Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Method

-Robots require efficient control to perform closed-loop and complex manipulation tasks, yet incorporating a VDM introduces substantial computational cost.
-Since our approach explicitly extracts spatio-motional features from the VDM, we investigate whether these features can be temporally reused, enabling us to reduce the frequency of VDM inference without sacrificing action generation stability.
-Therefore, we propose an asynchronous dual-system paradigm within the Video2Act VLA model, where the VDM serves as System 2, a slow perceptual module that provides spatially and temporally rich representations, while an additional diffusion-transformer (DiT) head serves as System 1, a fast execution module that generates precise actions.
+Robots require efficient control to perform closed-loop manipulation tasks, yet incorporating a VDM introduces substantial computational cost.
+Unlike prior dual-system designs that simply adopt heterogeneous input frequencies~\cite{figure2024helix, zhang2024hirt, chenfast}, we propose a representation-driven dual-system architecture that more effectively leverages the temporal structure of VDM representations.
+Based on our key insight that spatio-motional features capture temporally consistent dynamics beyond instantaneous visual observations, these representations can be reused across time, enabling a reduced VDM inference frequency without sacrificing action generation stability.
+Therefore, we propose an asynchronous dual-system paradigm within the Video2Act VLA model, where the VDM serves as System 2, a slow perceptual module that provides spatially and temporally rich representations, while a diffusion-transformer (DiT) head serves as System 1, a fast execution module that generates precise actions.
+The temporally persistent semantics of System 2 allow the conditioning signals to remain informative across multiple control steps, providing the foundation for asynchronous execution in System 1.

 \textbf{Asynchronous Frequency.} Since System 2 (VDM) is a large-scale pretrained model, it operates at a low frequency to conduct high-level contextual reasoning and extract spatio-motional features.
-As shown in Figure~\ref{fig:framework}, the feature outputs of System 2 serve as latent conditions that temporally guide System 1’s action generation over the subsequent $H$ time steps.
+As shown in Figure~\ref{fig:02}, the feature outputs of System 2 serve as latent conditions that temporally guide System 1’s action generation over the subsequent $H$ time steps.
 In contrast, System 1 focuses on real-time action execution.
 At each time step, it uses the most recent observation to produce an action, while being conditioned on the periodically updated feature outputs from System 2.
 This design resembles intuitive, reactive control, positioning System 1 as a high-frequency action generation module.
-Empirically (Section~\ref{exp:abaltion_ratio}), we find that with a reasonable operating frequency ratio of $1:n$, control accuracy remains stable while inference speed improves substantially.
-This asynchronous execution paradigm provides a practical balance between computational efficiency and real-time responsiveness.
+Therefore, System 1 leverages the long-horizon spatio-motional representations provided by System 2 to perform fine-grained action prediction at a higher temporal resolution.
+Empirically (Section~\ref{exp:abaltion_ratio}), with an operating frequency ratio of $1:n$, control accuracy remains stable while inference speed improves substantially. {Further ablations indicate that this robustness stems from the temporally consistent spatio-motional representations introduced in our method.}